-Eating Ice Cream For Breakfast Makes You Smarter, According To Best Study Ever
+Eating Ice Cream For Breakfast Makes You Smarter, Study Says

 I happen to have a major sweet tooth.